 - Use rhetorical techniques throughout the motivational speech to maintain audience attention.
 Common rhetorical techniques include rhetorical questions, alliteration, allusions, analogies, and understatement to name a few!

 - Use appropriate language.
-A motivational speech for doctors should use different language than a motivational speech for athletes.
+An inspirational speech for doctors should use different language than an inspirational speech for athletes.

 - Be confident.
 You have to believe in what you’re saying if you expect your audience to believe it and feel inspired.